FREQUENTLY ASKED QUESTIONS (FAQs)

 What does Global Academic Consultants do?

-We help families and their students with the admissions process to private day schools, boarding schools (mainstream, nurturing, therapeutic, and military), summer programs and study abroad programs, colleges/universities, and graduate schools/professional programs (law school, medical school, aviation school, etc.).
+We help families and their students with the admissions process to private day schools, boarding schools (college preparatory, nurturing, therapeutic, and military), summer programs and study abroad programs, colleges/universities, and graduate schools/professional programs (law school, medical school, aviation school, etc.).
 We also assist both young students and teenagers who have challenges (learning, psychological, emotional, behavioral) with placement in academic therapeutic programs, wilderness therapy programs, and inpatient psychiatric programs.
 For those high school students who do not wish to pursue a traditional college education, we assist with the application process to vocational, technical, and trade schools.

 With which ages of students do you work?